yang-cruise/easy4j-admin-ui/README.md

 ### Other

-- **IMPORTANT : About Issue feedback !! when opening Issue read [Issue / PR Contributing](https://github.com/vueComponent/ant-design-vue-pro/issues/90)**
+- **IMPORTANT : About Issue feedback !!

 - [Vue-cli3](https://cli.vuejs.org/guide/) used by the project.